MAPPS Strategic Plan – 2014

 - Seek a market study to determine the size and characteristics of the U.S. and global geospatial market and its impact on the U.S. economy.

-- Work for enactment of the Federal Land Asset Inventory Reform (FLAIR) Act, the MAP Act, and other legislation to authorize the "…for the Nation" data programs.
+- Work for enactment of the Federal Land Asset Inventory Reform (FLAIR) Act, the Map It Once, Use It Many Times Act, Digital Coast Act, and other legislation to authorize the utilization of geospatial data, services, and applications.

 - Develop and advocate improvements to Federal geospatial programs, such as the FEMA flood mapping program, National Agriculture Imagery Program (NAIP), and others.

-- Seek establishment of QBS, ID/IQ prime geospatial contracts for emergency response -Seek private sector seats on state GIS councils.
+- Seek private sector seats on state GIS councils.

 - Seek a reorganization of Federal geospatial activities to better coordinate and utilize geospatial technologies, particularly those from the private sector.